ahmad-alkheat/Clio_challenge/README.md

 1. Notice that, in the finished project, the IP addresses are stored as integers in the DB.
 What are the pros and cons of this approach, compared to storing the IP addresses as strings?

+pros :
+1- saving disk space
+2- faster to store integers into db than strings

+con :
+Conversion to integer takes extra time.

 2. Are there any security issues present in the app itself?
 (No need to mention security vulnerabilities within external gems.)
 List any security